Standing as a candidate

 Disqualifications from standing in an election

-There are certain people who are disqualified from being elected to a local authority.
+Some people are disqualified from being elected to a local authority.
 Disqualifications include:

 - working for the council